 What does it mean to have bias?

-Unintentional bias can still have very real consequences, including inaccurate beliefs resulting in unfair treatment of others, unfavorable reactions, and reduced equity, diversity, and inclusion.
+Unintentional or not, bias in the workplace can still have very real consequences, including inaccurate beliefs resulting in unfair treatment of others, unfavorable reactions, and reduced equity, diversity, and inclusion.

 Recognizing the sources of bias and moving beyond bias awareness to taking action to address it are essential for effective leadership and sustainable, productive workplace cultures.
 But how do you create a realistic, effective roadmap for identifying and dealing with the biases we all experience?

 Ideally, leaders are able to see everything and everyone for who they are — without their perceptions being limited by the disconnecting biases in their brains.

-Our answer to conventional unconscious bias training, Beyond Bias™, can help.
-Leveraging our decades of research and experience, we help leaders identify — and then take action to break — bias habits.
+Our answer to conventional unconscious bias training, Beyond Bias™ leverages our decades of research and experience to help leaders identify — and then take action to break — habits around bias.
 We work with you to increase your team’s understanding and awareness of unconscious bias in the workplace, and provide practical tools your organization can use to protect against the negative consequences from it.

 Imagine the potential of your organization when everyone is fully valued and invested, creating a more inclusive and unbiased culture.
 Improve engagement, motivation, and retention through increasing your team’s ability to create a culture of inclusion:

 Take on conscious and unconscious bias in the workplace by equipping your team with these skills.
 Learn more about our Beyond Bias™ solution — our research-based alternative to traditional implicit bias training.

-Organizations that have partnered with us for Beyond Bias™, our alternative to unconscious and implicit bias training, consistently tell us the same thing: their experience with CCL made a significant impact on their culture — and their bottom line.
+Organizations that have partnered with us for Beyond Bias™, our alternative to implicit and unconscious bias training, consistently tell us the same thing: their experience with CCL made a significant impact on their culture.

 But don’t just take our word for it — take theirs.